posener/gitfs/README.md

 #### Private Repositories

-When used with private github repository, it should be accessed with appropriate credentials.
+When used with private github repository, the Github API calls should be instrumented with the appropriate credentials.
 The credentials can be passed by providing an HTTP client.

 For example, to use a Github Token from environnement variable `GITHUB_TOKEN`:

 ```go
 token := os.Getenv("GITHUB_TOKEN")